Andrew Benintendi Player Props: White Sox vs. Blue Jays

 Blue Jays Pitching Rankings

-- The nine strikeouts per nine innings put together by the Blue Jays pitching staff ranks 15th in MLB.
+- The Blue Jays pitching staff is 13th in MLB with a collective nine strikeouts per nine innings.

-- The Blue Jays have a 4.37 team ERA that ranks 16th across all league pitching staffs.
+- The Blue Jays have the 14th-ranked team ERA among all league pitching staffs (4.18).

-- The Blue Jays rank 22nd in baseball in home runs allowed (30 total, 1.3 per game).
+- The Blue Jays rank 20th in baseball in home runs surrendered (30 total, 1.3 per game).

-- Berrios (1-3 with a 6.23 ERA and 21 strikeouts in 21 2/3 innings pitched) makes the start for the Blue Jays, his fifth of the season.
+- Kikuchi (3-0) gets the starting nod for the Blue Jays in his fifth start of the season.
+He's put together a 3.80 ERA in 21 1/3 innings pitched, with 20 strikeouts.

-- In his most recent appearance on Thursday against the Houston Astros, the righty tossed seven innings, allowing two earned runs while surrendering three hits.
+- In his last appearance on Friday, the left-hander went six innings against the New York Yankees, allowing one earned run while surrendering four hits.

-- In four games this season, the 28-year-old has amassed a 6.23 ERA and 8.7 strikeouts per nine innings, while giving up a batting average of .259 to opposing hitters.
+- The 31-year-old has put up an ERA of 3.80, with 8.4 strikeouts per nine innings, in four games this season.
+Opponents are batting .250 against him.

 © 2023 Data Skrive.
 All rights reserved.